Trustworthy-AI-UU-NKI/Cross-Modal-Segmentation/README.md

 # Code structure
 - The `data` folder contains the code for preprocessing the data, visualization and the actual preprocessed data.
-- The `baselines` folder contains the code for the baselines; No Adaptation UNet, Full Supervision UNet, vMFnet, DRIT++ with UNet and with resUNet and DDFSeg.
+- The `baselines` folder contains the code for the baselines; No Adaptation UNet, Full Supervision UNet, vMFnet, DRIT++ with UNet and with ResUNet and DDFSeg.
 - The `src` folder contains the code for our proposed method.
 - The `data` folder contains the links to out preprocessed data, some notebooks to explore the data and our preprocessing steps.

 # System Requirements